usmanhameed2017/Node-JS/Lecture-21/Theory.md

 - All callbacks in the close queue are executed.

-- For one final time in the same loop, the `micro task queue`s are executed. `nextTick queue` followed by `promise queue`.
+- For one final time in the same loop, the `micro task queue` are executed. `nextTick queue` followed by `promise queue`.

 > Note: `Timers` & `Poll` are `Macro Task Queues`.